OmniSpear/mobile-menu/readme.md

 ## Basic Markup

-Include this makup in the header of your site.
+Include this markup in the header of your site.

 ```html
     <ul class="mobileMenu" id="mobileMenu">